FirasAbouzahr/CollectiveRepo/Geant4PETSimulations/readme.md

 -- Generating done
 -- Build files have been written to: /Users/feef/Desktop/PETSimulation/build

-$:build make -j4 # just run make now, I'll skip the long output here.
+$:build make -j4
 ```
-* Finally, after all of this, run ./PETSim while still in the same build directory and your simulation will start!
+* I'll skip the long output that follows from running make.
+Finally, after all of this, run the command ./PETSim while still in the same build directory and your simulation will start!